Chart Color Schemes

 Northern Beaches faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.5%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 45.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.9%) and certificates (35.8%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.5%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 45.7% of residents aged 15+ holding vocational credentials - advanced diplomas (9.9%) and certificates (35.8%).

 Frequently Asked Questions - Education